-- (a) AEMO may direct a Network Service Provider to, or a Network Service Provider may (either on its own initiative or in accordance with a direction from AEMO), disconnect a Registered Participant's facilities from a network, or a Registered Participant's market loads, in the following circumstances: - pursuant to a direction for a disconnection made by a court under section 62 or 63 of the National Electricity Law or pursuant to regulations made under section 44AAG of the Trade Practices Act 1974 (Cth); - (2) during an emergency in accordance with clause 5.9.5; - (3) in accordance with the National Electricity Law; or - (4) in accordance with the provisions of the Registered Participant's connection agreement. - (b) In all cases of disconnection by a Network Service Provider at AEMO's direction during an emergency in accordance with clause 5.9.5, AEMO must undertake a review under clause 4.8.15 and AEMO must then provide a report to the Registered Participant, the AEMC and the AER advising of the circumstances requiring such action. - (c) A Network Service Provider that has received a direction from AEMO under this clause 5.9.3 must comply with that direction promptly.
+(a) AEMO may direct a Network Service Provider to, or a Network Service Provider may (either on its own initiative or in accordance with a direction from AEMO), disconnect a Registered Participant's facilities from a network, or a Registered Participant's market loads, in the following circumstances:

+- (1) pursuant to a direction for a disconnection made by a court under: - (a) section 62 or 63 of the National Electricity Law; - (b) section 44AAG of the Competition and Consumer Act 2010 (Cth); or - (c) section 44AAGA of the Competition and Consumer Act 2010 (Cth). - (2) during an emergency in accordance with clause 5.9.5; - (3) in accordance with the National Electricity Law; or - (4) in accordance with the provisions of the Registered Participant's connection agreement. - (b) In all cases of disconnection by a Network Service Provider at AEMO's direction during an emergency in accordance with clause 5.9.5, AEMO must undertake a review under clause 4.8.15 and AEMO must then provide a report to the Registered Participant, the AEMC and the AER advising of the circumstances requiring such action. - (c) A Network Service Provider that has received a direction from AEMO under this clause 5.9.3 must comply with that direction promptly.